heartacker/VariableBox.Avalonia/README.md

 **YOU do not need any other VariableBox package now**

-- `vbox:SemiThemes` is a theme package for Ursa inspired by Semi Design.
+- `vbox:SemiTheme` is a theme package for Ursa inspired by Semi Design.
    >you need to `add package Semi.Avalonia` frist

 - `vbox:SimpleTheme` is compatible with `<SimpleTheme/>`